 Before even installing the brass ball valve, ensure the following:

-- The valves you intend to use are ideal for the fluid and will serve its purpose
+- The valves you intend to use are ideal for the fluid and will serve their purpose

 - You have enough valves to efficiently subdivide the piping system